xaviarboykins/Code-Bible/Git/Workflow.md

 This workflow ensures that changes are isolated to a specific branch until they are ready to be integrated into the main codebase, facilitating better version control and collaboration.
 ```

-You can save this content in a file named `README.md`.